-Keeping What What We Make Away From the Tax-manby tarran
+Keeping What What We Make Away From the Tax-man

 The furor over the Tea Party movement has been quite exciting.
 While I love watching government officials and their sycophantic propagandists energetically denounce people for daring to suggest that people should be permitted to keep their earnings, I, like others, think the protests – in and of themselves – are insufficient to meaningfully change the vampire economy that has seized the U.S. in its fangs.

-In a complex economy, people typically stockpile money, since there is a degree of uncertainty as to how those savings will be put to use in the future, and money is provides them with the most options when looking to consume savings to satisfy some present need.
+In a complex economy, people typically stockpile money, since there is a degree of uncertainty as to how those savings will be put to use in the future, and money provides them with the most options when looking to consume savings to satisfy some present need.
 Unfortunately, people have stopped saving, largely because the current monetary regime makes saving a sucker’s game.
+Taking the help of financial advisors in the case of personal finance, or experts like Poe Group Advisors for finance businesses to understand best investment practices and how the business can be made better by retaining revenue or clients could help, but not everyone would be able to acquire such services.
+Most people rely on their own knowledge of how money and taxes work to decide what to do with their money.
 A dollar stuffed under a mattress exponentially loses its value.
-A dollar deposited in a bank also steadily loses value, albeit at a lower rate; the bank typically makes up much but not all of the losses do to inflation by paying interest.
+A dollar deposited in a bank also steadily loses value, albeit at a lower rate; the bank typically makes up much but not all of the losses due to inflation by paying interest.

 The story of the 20th and 21st centuries are, if nothing else, the capture of the banking system by the state.
 It is becoming increasingly difficult for people to amass wealth that is securely theirs.
 Bank accounts can be confiscated.
 Their money can be held hostage via a banking holiday.
 Regulators can learn intimate details of the private affairs of individuals by reviewing the banks’ records.